Officers & Bios

-Betty Kabel, RDH, BS, of Fort Walton Beach, Fla., is the 2015-2016 president-elect of the American Dental Hygienists’ Association (ADHA).
+Betty Kabel, RDH, BS, of Fort Walton Beach, Fla., is the 2016-2017 President of the American Dental Hygienists’ Association (ADHA).

 A member of the ADHA since 1992, Kabel has served in leadership positions at the local, state and national levels.
 She was the original founder of her local component, the Emerald Coast DHA, in 1998.
 In 1997-1998, Kabel was named president of the Florida Dental Hygiene Association (FDHA), and she served as the organization’s legislative chair from 1998 to 2012.
 Kabel served as District IV trustee from 2012 to 2014, and has been a member of the ADHA Executive Committee since 2013.
 She also served as the board advisor to the Council on Education from 2012 to 2014.